ITZSHOAIB/tourgpt-api/README.md

 ## Description

 TourGPT is a Rest API Application built using [NestJS](https://nestjs.com/) and OpenAI.
 The application is able to generate your trip's itinerary based on your input data.
+After running the application just hit `/api` endpoint to spin up the Swagger Documentation.

 ## Installation